dellamina/gitignore-cli/readme.md

 ### Usage

-`gi` has two main commands, `run` is also the default comman if no argument is passed:
+`gi` has two main commands, `run` is also the default command if no argument is passed:
 * `run` (default) that leverages [inquirer.js](https://github.com/SBoudrias/Inquirer.js/) to get the needed parameters
 * `for` that acceps a variable number of arguments to be used as tags and a switch(`-o, --output`) for the destination folder